apollographql/apollo/docs/source/intro/platform.md

- * **Apollo Server** is a JavaScript GraphQL server for defining a *schema* and a set of *resolvers* that implement each part of that *schema.
+ * **Apollo Server** is a JavaScript GraphQL server for defining a *schema* and a set of *resolvers* that implement each part of that *schema*.
 Typically  Apollo Server is extensible: plugins can hook in to each stage of the request pipeline and server's own lifecycle, making it possible to implement custom behaviors in add-on packages.
 Apollo Server supports AWS Lambda and other serverless environments.